Evolving test instances of the Hamiltonian completion problem: Evolving instances

-Our goal in this section is to generate graph instances that are easy for one algorithm and hard for the other.
-We do this with the intention of getting a better look at their respective strengths and weaknesses.
-To generate these graphs, we used an evolutionary algorithm that tries to maximize the difference in runtime of the two algorithms, namely Concorde and MSLS.
-All experiments were performed on an Intel i7-8750H CPU with a clock rate of 2.20GHz and we used the same parameters for MSLS as suggested in \textcite{jooken2019multistart}.
-We used Python and the DEAP library \cite{DEAP} to implement the evolutionary algorithm.
-An important mention is that we are comparing a heuristic algorithm (MSLS) with an exact algorithm (Concorde).
-This means that for some graphs (and specifically for graphs with more than several thousand nodes), MSLS might not return the optimal solution.
-However, for the vast majority of tested instances in \cite{jooken2019multistart}, if MSLS did not return the optimal solution, Concorde solved it faster.
-Therefore we will mostly focus on the difference in runtime and not on the optimallity of the solutions.
-We limited the graph instances to a fixed amount of nodes ($|V| = 50$) in order to make sure the runtimes were computationally manageable.
-This also made it possible to easily compare instances, as the only variables are the amount of edges and how these are distributed in the graph.
-Encoding graph instances for use in the evolutionary algorithm was done by a binary vector of length $0.5 * |V| * |V-1| $, which is the total number of possible edges in a graph.
+Encoding graph instances for use in the evolutionary algorithm was done by a binary vector of length $|V| \times |V-1| \,/ \,2 $, which is the total number of possible edges in a graph.
 The vector indicates for each possible edge whether it is present in the graph or not.
 The elements of the vector are therefore the upper triangular part of the adjacency matrix of the graph after unrolling, as can be seen in Figure \ref{encoding}.
 As HCP is solved on undirected and unweighted graphs, the binary vector holds all the information necessary to encode an instance.